Skip to content

 op uploadImage(@header contentType: "image/png" | "image/jpeg", @body image: bytes): void;

-• using overloads where each different content response is an overload.
+• Using overloads where each different content response is an overload.

-Option 1: Using shared route
+Option 1: Using a shared route

 model PngImage {